Ekanosetale/Database-Design-Report-for-Hospital-System/README.md

 The hospital's primary requirements are centered around storing and managing data related to patients, doctors, appointments, medical records, departments, and patient reviews.
 Key requirements gathered during consultation include:

-Patient Registration: Store personal, contact, and insurance information.
+• <ins>*Patient Registration:</ins>* Store personal, contact, and insurance information.
 Optional details include email and phone number.
 Patients create a secure login for accessing a portal.

-Appointment Management: Patients should be able to book appointments.
+• <ins>*Appointment Management:</ins>* Patients should be able to book appointments.
 System checks doctor's availability and logs appointment details including status (pending, completed, or cancelled).

-Medical Records: Doctors must be able to access and update the patient’s past diagnoses, medicines, allergies, and appointment history.
+• <ins>*Medical Records:</ins>* Doctors must be able to access and update the patient’s past diagnoses, medicines, allergies, and appointment history.

-Reviews: Patients can review doctors after completed appointments.
+• <ins>*Reviews:</ins>* Patients can review doctors after completed appointments.

-Retention Policy: If a patient leaves the hospital, their information remains stored with a date of exit noted (to be implemented in future iteration).
+• <ins>*Retention Policy:</ins>* If a patient leaves the hospital, their information remains stored with a date of exit noted (to be implemented in future iteration).

 ## Database Design Strategy